This indulgent sweet potato casserole is topped with the most delicious pecan topping and is the perfect addition to your Thanksgiving table!

 Dessert or casserole?
 It depends on who you ask!
 This sweet potato casserole reminds me of a cross between a pecan pie and a pumpkin pie.
 Even people who hate sweet potatoes will enjoy this easy recipe.
 I couldn’t stop thinking about the leftovers in my fridge and had to help myself to an extra serving.

-The filling is creamy and sweet and the topping adds an extra bit of flavor and crunch.
-I know once you try it, you’ll want to make it again and again.
+The filling is creamy and sweet, and the topping adds flavor and crunch.
+I know you’ll want to make it repeatedly once you try it.

 Ingredients

 - Sweet potatoes – I chose to use fresh sweet potatoes instead of canned for this recipe.
-You’ll want to bake or boil them so they can be easily mashed!
+You’ll want to bake or boil them to mash them easily!

 - Brown sugar – Is it just me, or is brown sugar the best?
 It adds some sweetness to the filling and provides so much flavor!